ghurault/personal-website/content/publication/2022-hurault-eczemapred/index.md

 "

 # Summary.
 An optional shortened abstract.
-summary: "Prediction of the patient-pecific dynamic evolution of AD severity by EczemaPred will help manage and anticipate fluctuating disease symptoms, contributing to personalised medicine."
+summary: "Prediction of the patient-specific dynamic evolution of AD severity by EczemaPred will help manage and anticipate fluctuating disease symptoms, contributing to personalised medicine."

 tags: ["atopic dermatitis", "bayesian model", "machine learning", "po-scorad", "prediction"]
 categories: []